 Deciding to help by not participating is an honorable stance.

-Important: If you take just one thing from this article, I’d hope that it is your biggest risk from the exploitation of your privacy, and social media in general, is the intentional censorship of content and what you’re allowed to see in order to affect your thoughts and the choices you make.
+Important: If you take just one thing from this article, I hope it is that your biggest risk from exploiting your privacy is the intentional censorship of content.
+What you’re allowed to see affects your thoughts and the choices you make.

 Not the choice of shampoo you use or which ads you see, but the decisions you make that steer your life’s direction and affect others.

 Your freedom is at risk.
 It’s that serious and that simple.

 - First, we need to understand what is at risk and why fully.
 It’s the freedom of knowledge, choice, and decision for you and your family.
 I hope I’ve explained this well enough.